nightm4r3/Linux-Kernel_SLOB/README.md

 The SLOB allocator is designed to require little memory for the implementation and housekeeping, for use in small systems such as embedded systems.
 Unfortunately, a major limitation of the SLOB allocator is that it suffers greatly from internal fragmentation.

-SLOB uses a first-fit algorithm, which uses the first available space for memory.
+SLOB uses a first-fit algorithm by default, which uses the first available space for memory.

 ## Algorithms
 ### First-Fit